polymonster/premake-android-studio/readme.md

 ## Custom build commands

 premake custom build commands are partially supported through the gradle exec task.
-Currently you can only apply `postbuildcommands`.
+Currently you can only apply `prebuildcommand` and `postbuildcommands`.
 Gradle exec is a bit strange so you need to separate all arguments by commas and wrap them in quotes.

 Here is a small example using `cp` to copy a file using a string with double quotes `"` and wrapping the args in single quotes `'` with args separated by commas `,`.
 You can supply multiple post build commands which will be executed in order.